 Retroactive pay vs. back pay examples

-If you must pay employees retroactive or back pay, you need to know how to calculate them.
+If you must pay employees retroactive or back pay, you must know how to calculate them.
 Keep in mind, retro and back pay can vary depending on if your employees are hourly or salaried.

 Check out a few examples of both pay options below.